danilocurvelo/imd0030-20242/projects/autocomplete.md

 > public List<E> subList(int fromIndex, int toIndex)
 > ```
 >
 > `subList` returns another `List`.
-But instead of constructing a new `ArrayList` and copying over all the items from the `fromIndex` to the `toIndex`, the Java developers defined a `SubList` class that provides a slice of the data structure using the following fields (some details omitted).
+But instead of constructing a new `ArrayList` and copying over all the elements from the `fromIndex` to the `toIndex`, the Java developers defined a `SubList` class that provides a slice of the data structure using the following fields (some details omitted).
 >
 > ```java
 > private static class SubList<E> implements List<E> {